 Mike loves rebuilding and restoring historic homes and vintage trailers.
 He’s been an avid collector of many antiques for the past 25 years.
 In his spare time he researches the many objects and documents he comes across in his work.
 When he is not out hunting the landfill, he is out hunting antiques and enjoying the many amazing places that Bristol has to offer.

 Becky Evenden has a Bachelor of Science degree in Chemical Engineering (Lafayette College, Summa Cum Laude, 2003) and worked in several industries and sectors before moving to Bristol, VA in 2011.
-Now a resident of Bristol, TN, she enjoys homeschooling her son and helping her husband, Jonathan, with their small business.
+Now a resident of Bristol, TN, she enjoys homeschooling her son and looking for ways to serve others in her community.

 Becky became involved in community awareness of the Bristol VA Landfill crisis in early 2021 out of concern to see the problem correctly diagnosed and appropriate solutions applied.
 A firm believer that affected residents should be involved in the conversations and decisions about the landfill, she has worked hard to ask good questions, request and scour public records, learn from contacts with landfill and regulatory experience, and generally help to keep the community informed while advocating the best engineering solutions and relief to residents.
 She has met some amazing people and learned so much through this unforgettable experience.